MoSafi2/BlazeSeq/README.md

 - No multi-line FASTQ support — Records must fit four lines (standard Illumina/ONT format)
 - No current support for Paired-end reads, or FASTA files (in progress)
 - No index/seek — Streaming parser only; use MemoryReader for repeated scans
-- Mojo-only — No Python interop (python binding in progress)
+- Python package is wheel-only (no source build of the extension on install)

 ## Testing